Wilfred/difftastic/README.md

 ## See also

-* [KotlinLanguageServer](https://github.com/fwcd/KotlinLanguageServer) for code completion, diagnostics and more
+* [Kotlin Language Server](https://github.com/fwcd/kotlin-language-server) for code completion, diagnostics and more
-* [KotlinDebugAdapter](https://github.com/fwcd/KotlinDebugAdapter) for JVM debugging support
+* [Kotlin Debug Adapter](https://github.com/fwcd/kotlin-debug-adapter) for JVM debugging support